haproxy/haproxy/doc/lua-api/index.rst

   This attribute is an integer, it contains the value of the loglevel "debug" (7).

+.. js:attribute:: core.proxies

+  **context**: task, action, sample-fetch, converter

+  This attribute is an array of declared proxies (frontend and backends).
+Each proxy give an access to his list of listeners and servers.
+Each entry is of type :ref:`proxy_class`

 .. js:function:: core.log(loglevel, msg)

   **context**: body, init, task, action, sample-fetch, converter